SecurityNull/nodejs-chatserver/README.md

 Features:

-- New message received sound
+- Sound alert when you receive new message
 - Page title is flickering when you have new messages

 <h3>Copyright and license